 School Programs

 One of our primary functions at Shiloh Museum of Ozark History is to serve as an educational resource for teachers and children.
-All our school programs are free of charge and are designed to meet grade-appropriate curriculum frameworks for grades K–12.
+All our school programs are free of charge and designed to meet grade-appropriate curriculum frameworks for grades K–12.
 We offer field trips and visits to the classroom, discovery boxes and artifact boxes for loan, and professional development workshops for teachers.
 Join the fun as we bring the past to the present!

 Hello teachers!